pub struct Label<T> { /* private fields */ }Expand description

 pub fn with_text_alignment(self, alignment: TextAlignment) -> Label<T>

-Builder-style method to set the TextAlignment
+Builder-style method to set the TextAlignment.

 pub fn draw_at(&self, ctx: &mut PaintCtx<'_, '_, '_>, origin: impl Into<Point>)